Stabilizer information inequalities from phase space distributions: Introduction and Results

 We find it instructive to understand how the above classical model manages to respect monotonicity, while the quantum state may violate it.
 For example, since stabilizer states can be entangled (even maximally so), $H(\rho_1) = H(\rho_2) = 1$ and $H(\rho_{12})=0$ are perfectly valid entropies of a stabilizer state which obviously violate monotonicity.
 Equation~\eqref{stab entropies} states that the classical model is \emph{more highly mixed} than the quantum one, in the sense that the entropy associated with a subset $I$ is higher by an amount of $\abs I$.
 That is precisely the amount by which quantum mechanics can violate monotonicity.

-In the case of Gaussian states (\S\ref{gaussian states}), the random variables $X_1,\ldots,X_n$ have a multivariate normal distribution, and we show that the differential R\'{e}nyi-2 entropy in \eqref{general result} can replaced by the R\'{e}nyi-$\alpha$ entropy for arbitrary positive $\alpha \neq 1$:
+In the case of Gaussian states (Section~\ref{gaussian states}), the random variables $X_1,\ldots,X_n$ have a multivariate normal distribution, and we show that the differential R\'{e}nyi-2 entropy in \eqref{general result} can be replaced by the R\'{e}nyi-$\alpha$ entropy for arbitrary positive $\alpha \neq 1$:

-In the limiting case $\alpha \rightarrow 1$, we recover a formula involving the differential Shannon entropy which has previously appeared in \cite{adessogirolamiserafini12}, attributed to Stratonovich.
-Thus, \emph{R\'{e}nyi-2 entropies of Gaussian states respect all balanced information inequalities} that hold for multivariate normal distributions (see \cite{holtzsturmfels07,shadbakhthassibi11}).
+In the limiting case $\alpha \rightarrow 1$, we recover a formula involving the differential Shannon entropy which has previously appeared in Ref.~\onlinecite{adessogirolamiserafini12}, attributed to Stratonovich.
+Thus, \emph{R\'{e}nyi-2 entropies of Gaussian states respect all balanced information inequalities} that hold for multivariate normal distributions \cite{holtzsturmfels07,shadbakhthassibi11}.
 Interestingly, it is not clear whether a similar statement holds for the von Neumann entropy of the Gaussian state.
 This is perhaps an indication that the connection \eqref{stab entropies} between the Shannon and the von Neumann entropy for stabilizer states is somewhat coincidental.
 The comparison with Gaussian states suggests that the R\'enyi-2 entropies might be the more fundamental quantities in this context, that merely happen to agree with the von Neumann entropy in the case of stabilizer states.

 We conclude this section with a few remarks.
-While it is known that the Wigner function approach cannot be straight-forwardly translated to non-stabilizer states \cite{hudson74,gross06,gross07}, our discussion suggests searching for other maps from quantum states to probability distributions that reproduce entropies faithfully, up to state-independent additive constants.

-Our note uses the classical model provided by the Wigner function as a tool for proving statements that do not, a priori, seem to be connected to phase space distributions.
+Our work uses the classical model provided by the Wigner function as a tool for proving statements that do not, a priori, seem to be connected to phase space distributions.
 This point of view has been employed before, e.g.\ to construct quantum expanders \cite{grosseisert08}, to establish simulation algorithms \cite{veitch12, mari12, veitch13}, and for demonstrating the onset of contextuality \cite{howard13}.
 It would be interesting to see further applications.

+While it is known that the Wigner function approach cannot be straight-forwardly translated to non-stabilizer states \cite{hudson74,gross06,gross07}, our discussion suggests searching for other maps from quantum states to probability distributions that reproduce entropies faithfully, up to state-independent additive constants.